-An ideal fluid is a fluid that is incompressible and exhibits non-viscous and laminar flow.
-It is depicted in Figure 2.53b
+An “ideal fluid” is a fluid that is “incompressible” and exhibits “non-viscous” and “laminar” flow.
+This is depicted in the figure above on the right.

 The equation of continuity

-When irrigating, one may remark that by reducing the flow area of the water with the thumb that closes a proportion of the hose opening, the water flows faster.
+When using a garden hose, one may notice that by reducing the flow area of the water with the thumb, the water flows faster.
 This means that there is a relationship between the flow velocity and the area through which the fluid flows.
-The analysis is based on the scheme of Figure 2.54.
+The analysis is based on the scheme illustrated in the figure below.
 (Knight, 2016, p.
 374)